 During the development of the service plan the assigned case manager meets with the potential waiver participant/primary caregiver and other of his or her choice to review assessed risks to develop a plan of action to address each risk factor.
 Waiver and non-waiver services, assistance from the informal supports system are included in the service plan to aid in mitigating risk factors.
 If waiver services, the informal supports system, and regular Medicaid Services are not able to fully address the risk factors, a waiver participant has the discretion to enter into an Individual Risk Agreement (IRA) to assume responsibility and accountability of decisions.
 A risk agreement permits waiver participant to assume responsibility for his or her personal choices through surrogate decision making or through planning team consensus.
 This agreement in conjunction with the person-centered service plan outlines the risks and course of action.
-Enrollment and continuous participate in the HCBS program despite the implementation of an individual risk agreement.
+Enrollment and continuous participation in the waiver may be denied based upon a determination that the waiver participant may be unable to participate in the HCBS program despite the implementation of an individual risk agreement.
 Based on the evaluation of the risk agreement and the assessment of the waiver participant's medical, mental, psychosocial, physical condition and functional capabilities may indicate inability to participate in the waiver when the following conditions cannot be mitigated: